MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 1. Install and test the extension.

 If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
-* Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
-Use repo directory `/extension-getting-started-part1/`.
+* Clone the [MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
+Use the directory `/extension-getting-started-part1/`.
-* Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part1](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1).
+* Download the source code from the [/part1/](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1) folder of the MicrosoftEdge-Extensions repo.

 Then you can install and run the finished extension that's in the repo, per [Sideload an extension to install and test it locally](extension-sideloading.md).